NathanBLEGEND/SafuuX-Node-Deployment/README.md

 Click on "Deploy to Azure" allows you to deploy Ubuntu Server (Linux) your SafuuX lite node or full node. _You will need an Azure subscription setup first._

-The cost will be approx. $70USD/month
+The Ubuntu Server image will cost approx. $70USD/month

 If you are new to Safuu of SafuuX: